Denver, South Park & Pacific Railroad

 We have an unloading device capable of handling a Northern locomotive.
 The 20 ft. turntable with steaming bays

 is installed and is operable.
 The yard has four 60 ft long tracks so there is ample parking for many trains.
 Additionally two swinging gate bridges are in place and operable.

 and operable.
 See Contacts on this webpage for info on how to contact us.
 All railroad fans are welcome to come

 and run their engines.
-Due to the extreme fire hazard only propane steamers are allowed.
+Due to the extreme fire danger only propane steamers are allowed.
 Diesels and electrics are welcome.